stronnag/wayfarer/README.md

 ![Main Window](data/assets/wayfarer-prefs.png)

 * Use Notifications for ready : if set, a notification count down is shown for delays > 2 seconds.
 * Use notifications (vice App Indicator).
-Provides a persistent Notification to stop recordings; mainly needed if you don't have an AppIndicator tray shell extension.
+Provides a persistent Notification to stop recordings; mainly needed if you don't have an AppIndicator tray shell extension (on GTK3).

 Preferences are stored as a simple `key = value` text file in `~/.config/wayfarer/cap.conf`.